littleczp/SKLearn/Classification/Naive_Bayes/Spam/README.md

 3. calculate tf-idf(feature vectors): sklearn.feature_extraction.text.TfidfVectorizer

-4. fit feature vectors and labels to bayes model
+4. fit feature vectors and labels to models(bayes, svc)
 ```

 ### How to use